MathieuNls/bianca/bianca.md

 ### Less than 30 minutes fixes

 \red{
-In this next example, we present two couples; figure \ref{fig:orient}) and figure \ref{fig:jsoup that belong to Jsoup and Orientdb, respectively.
+In this next example, we present two couples; figure \ref{fig:orient} and figure \ref{fig:jsoup} that belong to Jsoup and Orientdb, respectively.
 The first commit has been commited in November 2013 while the second came two years later in October 2015.
 This is an example where the proposed fix gives a direction towards the actual fix.
 In these fixes we can see that the developers are working with the \texttt{StringBuilder} class.